ankostis/TeslaCrack/README.rst

 3rd party factoring tools, such as `YAFU or msieve
 <https://www.google.com/search?q=msieve+factorization>`_.

-The files performing most of the job are these two:
+The commands performing most of the job are these:

-- ``teslacrack.py``: parses the headers from the tesla-files, extracts their encrypted-AES-keys, and if their corresponding decrypted-key has already been reconstructed earlier (by following the steps described below), and decrypts files.
+- ``teslacrack decrypt``: parses the headers from the tesla-files, extracts their encrypted-AES-keys, and if their corresponding decrypted-key has already been reconstructed earlier (by following the steps described below), and decrypts files.
-- ``unfactor.py``: reconstructs an AES-key from a factorized(externally)
+- ``teslacrack unfactor``: reconstructs an AES-key from a factorized(externally) encrypted-AES-key.
+There are also the ``unfactorbtc`` and ``unfactorecdsa`` sub-commands doing the same thing but with different encrypted keys.
-  encrypted-AES-key.

 Installation